Donate

 Challenges for Women’s Economic Mobility Around the World

-- Technological and digital divide: As the world increasingly moves towards a digital economy, the lack of access to technology and digital training for women can widen the economic gap.
-A 2018 OECD report found that “worldwide some 327 million fewer women than men have a smartphone and can access the mobile Internet” and that women are underrepresented in information and communications technology (ICT) jobs.
+• Technological and digital divide: As the world increasingly moves towards a digital economy, the lack of access to technology and digital training for women can widen the economic gap.
+A Plan International report found that the gender digital divide in access to the internet remains largest in the world’s least developed countries at 32.9%.
+The internet gap is largest in Africa, while in terms of mobile phone ownership, the gender digital divide is most pronounced in South Asia where women are 26% less likely to own a mobile phone than men..
 This digital gender divide highlights the imperative need to include women in the tech industry, as their involvement is crucial for ensuring that the development and application of technology are inclusive, addressing a wider range of needs and perspectives in our increasingly digital world.

 The Ripple Effects of Stifled Economic Mobility for Women and Their Communities